CrowdWalrus/crowdwalrus-dapp/CONTRACT_EDIT_REQUIREMENTS.md

 Add Move tests that:

 - Succeed and emit events for happy-path basics and metadata edits.
-- Abort with the appropriate error codes for each guard (inactive campaign, missing Walrus fields, metadata overflow, funding goal immutability, deadline grace period, etc.).
+- Abort with the appropriate error codes for each guard (inactive campaign, missing Walrus fields, metadata overflow, funding goal immutability, recipient address validation, etc.).
 - Exercise the new `create_campaign` validations to ensure legacy behaviour remains compatible.

 ## Summary